-The wording of a legal document can be critical.
+The wording of documents can be critical.
 So what can you do about a badly drafted legal document?

 Court Orders; Settlement Agreements; Easements; Deeds of Trust; Wills; Share Purchase Agreements; In fact, any legal document.
 They all have one thing in common – they have to be drafted by someone.
 And they usually have to be very carefully drafted to reflect what has actually been agreed.
 A badly drafted legal document can cause serious problems; and serious expense.
 So what can you do about a badly drafted legal document if a problem arises?